An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Introduction

 One of the merits of the proposed algorithm would be that it is applicable to any intermediate-size substitution map, whether or not it is structured.
-A structured function (for example, some finite field arithmetic operations) can certainly be optimized by putting a human endeavor, but each result can hardly be generalized to other kinds of logic behaviors.
+A structured function (for example, some finite field arithmetic operations) can certainly be optimized through human effort, but each result can hardly be generalized to other kinds of logic behaviors.
 From the perspective of productivity, it could be helpful to set a baseline by using automatic tools such as the proposed algorithm, and then look for optimizations.

 This work is summarized as follows: \begin{itemize}[noitemsep,leftmargin=*] \item An algorithm for reversible logic circuit synthesis is proposed.
 The algorithm is designed so that the output circuit involves as small number of Toffoli gates as possible.
-Comparisons with the best results for two benchmark functions (URF, $n$thPrime) previously reported in~\cite{rev-page,rev-page2} are summarized in Table\;\ref{tab:benchmarks}.
-Most circuits we have obtained tend to involve less costs.
-Wider range of benchmark results is posted on\;\cite{code}.
+Comparisons with the previous results for benchmark functions are summarized in Table\;\ref{tab:benchmarks}.

 \item The algorithm is applied to AES\;\cite{nist-aes}, Skipjack\;\cite{skipjack}, KHAZAD\;\cite{khazad}, and DES\;\cite{des} S-boxes.
-Except AES, all other S-boxes do not have apparent structures where no known polynomial-time algorithm can be applied.
+Except for AES, all other S-boxes do not have apparent structures where no known polynomial-time algorithm can be applied.
 Indeed, reversible circuits for these S-boxes have never been suggested prior to this work.
 It is also worth noting that the output circuits of the algorithm are always garbageless for the permutation maps.

 \end{itemize} An easy-to-use implementation of the algorithm written in Python is also available from GitHub\;\cite{code}.